-- The Company is a strategic entity in the electricity power generation in Almaty city and Almaty region. - The Company is in compliance with the loan covenants. - The Company's current loan liabilities at 31 December 2019 included payables to the parent company Samruk-Energy JSC in amount of Tenge 8,589,529 thousand (Note 13), which was 72% of total current liabilities. - Due to the increased tariffs, the Company expects cash inflows from operating activities in 2020 of Tenge 18,752,436 thousand, which will be sufficient to settle its current liabilities. - Management has neither the intention nor the necessity to liquidate or significantly reduce the Company's operations.
+- The Company is a strategic entity in the electricity power generation in Almaty city and Almaty region. - The Southern Kazakhstan is an energy-deficit region and Moinak HPS plays an important role of the main source of power capacity regulation. - The Company is in compliance with the borrowings covenants. - On 25 November 2020 the Company entered into an Agreement with Samruk-Energy for the provision of financial aid with a limit of Tenge 3,500 million. - The Company's current loan liabilities at 31 December 2020 included payables to the parent company Samruk-Energy in amount of Tenge 7,158,951 thousand (Note 11), which was 65% of total current liabilities. - Due to the tariffs, the Company expects cash inflows from operating activities in 2021 of Tenge 17 billion, which will be sufficient to settle its current liabilities. - Management has neither the intention nor the necessity to liquidate or significantly reduce the Company's operations.